Emotional-Toys/l-code/Reference.md

 |        VLOAD        | Load variable value from memory stick                 |

 #### `GLOBAL` - Declare Global Variable <a name="global"></a>
 Define a global variable visible to entire program.
-Not generally needed, since AIBO makes all unknown new variables global by default.
+Not generally needed, since LETTY makes all unknown new variables global by default.
 Can be used to optionally assign a value.

 Usage:
    `GLOBAL:<variable>[:<value>]`